Schuture/Benchmarking-Awesome-Diffusion-Models/README.md

 CLIPScore * 15% + AestheticPred * 15% + ImageReward * 20% + HPS * 20% + (X-IQE Fidelity + X-IQE Alignment + X-IQE Aesthetics) * 10%

-All scores are normalized in [0,1], so the weighted average score will also be in [0,1], larger is better.
+where all scores are normalized into [0,1], so the weighted average score will be in [0,1], larger is better.
 We hope this project will help with your study and research.

 ## COCO Caption Benchmark